 We started our trip with a crazy tour into the Langjokull glacier.
-They basically carefully dug an entire tunnel under the glacier and via these enormous trucks you get to it.
+They basically carefully dug an entire tunnel under the glacier and via these enormous trucks, you get to it.
 Then you get to explore it inside for about two hours.
 The experience is amazing.
 Click on the link above to learn more.

 Jökulsárlón / Glacier Lagoon

 Another unbelievable place.
-Also world famous and surprisingly not as packed as we though it would be.
+Also, world-famous and surprisingly not as packed as we though it would be.
 My heart still hurts thinking about how our drone crashed the day before we got to the Glacier Lagoon!

-There are various boat tours which we now wish we did in the Glacier Lagoon.
+There are various boat tours that we now wish we did in the Glacier Lagoon.
 Do yourself a favor and book one of them before you head that way.
 You would not be sorry you did!

-Another world famous attraction in Iceland.
+Another world-famous attraction in Iceland.
 Not sure how to adequately describe it so I would let the photos bellow do the “talking” (although they hardly do any justice).
 You can see more in the video in the post header.

-In Vatnajökull National Park in Northeast Iceland you find another amazing waterfall.
+In Vatnajökull National Park in Northeast Iceland, you find another amazing waterfall.
 Dettifoss was by far the largest waterfall we witnessed and the most impressive in terms of size and amount of water that was running through.